paybondpaybond

 class TenantBindingError(RuntimeError): ...

-Raised when Harbor echoes a different tenant or intent than the Kit requested on POST /verify.
-Treat as severity-zero tenant-isolation incidents and do not retry: review docs/security/tenant-scoping.md before shipping the fix.
+Raised when Harbor echoes a different tenant or intent than the Kit requested on protected Harbor calls such as POST /verify, POST /intents/{id}/fund, or ledger reads.
+Signal, fraud, and protocol clients raise RuntimeError for tenant, operator, mandate, or receipt echo mismatches.
+Treat all of these as critical tenant-isolation failures and do not retry.

 Retries, idempotency, and logging

-• All mutating coroutines accept idempotency_key.
+• Harbor and protocol state-changing helpers accept idempotency_key.
 The same key with the same body is safe to retry on transient failures; the same key with a different body returns 409.

 • Log tenant_id, intent_id, status_code, url, correlation id (when present), and a redacted body_text.
 Never log the API key, Harbor JWT, or capability token.